 Firstly, congratulations.
 Whether it’s for getting in to pursue your PhD or it’s the perseverance of pursuing this journey, you deserve a heartfelt ‘congratulations’.
-A little disclaimer; this guide is meant to give you a gentle heads up on what to really expect from a PhD if you’re starting out, and to let you know that you are not alone in this struggle.
+A little disclaimer; this guide is meant to give you a gentle heads up on what to really expect from a PhD if you’re starting out, and if you’re already somewhere along the road to let you know that you are not alone in this struggle.
 So, let’s get into this!

 A PhD is a lot of work.
 If you’re starting out you’re probably thinking “yeah, yeah I know” – but seriously, it will probably be more work than you anticipate it to be.
 This is normal.